 The links at the end of this article provide excellent information about institutions, their success rates and statistics.

 On the other hand, you might decide that you do not want to attend a college or university, and apply for a distance learning course that you can do from home.
 The Open University is a good choice for some subjects, but many universities are now offering more and more distance learning courses that can be done completely from home, with only occasional compulsory attendance.
-However, the majority of vocational courses, such as art and design, usually always require attendance at the institution on a part time basis at the very least.

 Living away from home on a student budget is challenging and difficult to balance.
 Don’t forget to take advantage of advice on costs of living and budgeting on individual college and university websites.
 You could also consider getting a part time job to supplement your funds.